 The protruding F-711C bars will attach to the horizontal stabilizer.
-The F-711C bars may be tapered as shown on drawing 21 if you are building an RV-7A.
 Mark the centerline of the F-711C bars.
 Cleco the F-711A&B bulkheads together, using the holes that are not common with the bars.
-Clamp the bars against the F-711A forward bulkhead, with the lines showing in all the pre-punched holes, then drill using the prepunched holes as a guide.
+Clamp the bars against the F-711A forward bulkhead, with the lines showing in all the pre-punched holes, then drill using the prepunched holes as a quide.